DanB91/GBEmu/README.md

 - Set breakpoints, including hardware breakpoint.
 	- Can also break when setting or clearing certain bits.
 		- For example: You can set it to break when the LCD is turned off, which is clearing bit 7 of address $FF40.
 To do this, set **When to break:** to `Bits are cleared` and set the **Value:** field to `80` and **Address:** to `FF40`.
 The 7th bit is set in the **Value:** field so the debugger knows to listen for the clearing of the 7th bit on address $FF40.
+- When breakpoints are set, you can enabled Debug Recording which allows you to do reverse debugging.
+This feature is pretty slow right now, so only use it when your breakpoint is not too far away.
 - Look at the disassembly.
 Breakpoints can be set from the disassembler.
 	- Can search source and go to address.
 - Viewing the memory map.
 Breakpoints can be set from the memory map.